akshay9594/Artifact-SubSubAnalysis/README.md

  - ~2.5GB of disk space

 ## Obtaining the Codes
-1. The codes can be obtained from the Zenodo repository using the DOI -
+1. The codes can be obtained from the Zenodo repository using the DOI above.

    A zipped folder is downloaded.

-   Unzip the folder and place it in the root directory of your system.
+Unzip the folder.

 2. A docker image of the artifact is also available.